Switching to LED light bulbs is hugely worthwhile. Why? Because this light source is renowned for being incredibly long-lasting.

-The huge lifespan of LED bulbs is their biggest advantage, which is made all the more impressive when compared to the lifecycles of other bulbs.
+The huge lifespan of LED light bulbs is one of their biggest advantages, which is made all the more impressive when compared to the life-cycles of other technologies.

 - Compact fluorescent lamp (CFL) – 15,000 hours

-While LED bulbs are typically more expensive, the fact they use less electricity than other light sources and don’t need replacing as much makes them a sound investment.
+While LED technology is typically a little more expensive, however as they become more popular, the price has rapidly come in-line with other technologies, coupled with the fact they use far less electricity than other light sources and don’t need replacing as often makes them a solid investment.